FlightControl-Master/MOOSE_DOCS/README.md

 MOOSE is a **M**ission **O**bject **O**riented **S**cripting **E**nvironment, and is meant for mission designers and mission hosters.
 It allows to quickly setup complex missions using pre-scripted scenarios using the available classes within the MOOSE Framework.
-MOOSE works with DCS world 1.5. and 2.0.
+MOOSE works with DCS world 2.5 and earlier versions.

 ![MOOSE Banner](Presentations\MOOSE\Dia1.JPG)

 ## MOOSE framework goal

-The goal of MOOSE is to allow mission designers to enhance their scripting with mission orchestration objects, which can be instantiated from defined classes within the framework.
-This will allow to write mission scripts with minimal code embedded.
+The goal of MOOSE is to allow mission designers to **enhance the mission designs** by using **mission orchestration objects**, which can be _instantiated_ from defined classes within the framework.
+This will allow to write exciting missions and multi player cooperative operation scenarios.

 Of course, the richness of the framework will determine the richness of the misson scenarios.
 The MOOSE is a service that is produced while being consumed ... , it will evolve further as more classes are developed for the framework, and as more users are using it.

 MOOSE is NOT meant to be a one-man show, it is meant to evolve within a growing community around the framework.

-Within the community, key users will start supporting, documenting, explaining and even creating new classes for the framework.
+Within the community, key users will support, document, explain and even create new classes for the framework.
-It is the ambition to grow this framework as a de-facto standard for mission designers to use.
+It is the ambition to grow this framework as a de-facto standard for mission designers to use within the DCS World community.

 ## Please Donate ...